Top 10 Kickboxers You Should Know

 So I have started following the kickboxing scene more religiously now and have really enjoyed watching several of the fighters in the top promotions like Glory and Kunlun Fight.
 If you have just started following Kickboxing like me, you might be interested to know who are some of the best fighters to watch out for.
 Now, we all have our own idea of the best kickboxer of all time or top kickboxers and as a Muay Thai fan first and foremost, I am partial towards the Thai fighters as you will see from the list.
 These fighters mostly fight at 70 kg division and is a great balance of power while remaining technical.

 We may not agree on some of the choices here but every single fighter on this list has/will always put up a great fight.
-The list includes mainly active fighters but I have thrown in a bonus at the end.
+The list includes mainly active fighters but I have thrown in a bonus at the end that you will all agree on.

 Buakaw single-handedly elevated the status of Muay Thai as the most effective striking arts on the planet.
-He did not have as much success in Muay Thai as many of his peers but he eventually got his big break through a kickboxing career in K-1.
+He did not have as much success in Muay Thai compared to many of his peers but he eventually got his big break through a kickboxing career in K-1.
 He brought the best of Muay Thai over to kickboxing, combined it with an incredible physique and stamina, and essentially smashed his way through all competitions.
-His forward-moving aggressive style makes him an exciting fighter to watch in the ring but at the age of 35, his best days are far behind him.
+His forward-moving aggressive style makes him an exciting fighter to watch in the ring but at the age of 38 (2020), his best days are far behind him.

-Over the last few years, Buakaw devotes his time competing in Chinese Kickboxing promotions (Kunlun Fight, Wu Lin Feng) as well Muay Thai promotions around the world.
-This year, he lent his name to a new Muay Thai promotion, All Star Fight, where he acts as a promoter (in name) as well as a competing athlete.
+Over the last few years, Buakaw devoted his time competing in Chinese Kickboxing promotions (Kunlun Fight, Wu Lin Feng) as well Muay Thai promotions around the world.
+Since departing from the kickboxing world, Buakaw has made appearances on (now-defunct) All Star Fight, where he acts as a promoter (in name) as well as a competing athlete.
 He may no longer be the best but his popularity sees no sign of waning.
 Buakaw’s spot on the list is indisputable.

-Superbon participates in amateur bouts on the side, in the IFMA (International Federation of Muay Thai Amateur) tournaments with championship titles for the past 3 years.
-That is hardly surprising, given the experience he has, having fought some of the best fighters in the world.
+Superbon participates in amateur bouts on the side, in the IFMA (International Federation of Muay Thai Amateur) tournaments with championship titles for 3 years (between 2015-2017).
+That is hardly surprising results, given the experience he has, having fought some of the best fighters in the world.

-24 year old Sittichai is Superbon’s biggest opponent for the best Thai in kickboxing sport right now.
-Sittichai is one of the most known Thai kickboxers among western fight fans due to his appearances in Glory Kickboxing.
+28 year- old Sitthichai is arguably one of the best Thai in the global kickboxing sport right now.
+Sitthichai is one of the most known Thai kickboxers among western fight fans due to his appearances in Glory Kickboxing.
 He trains and fights out of Sitsongpeenong camp in Bangkok with an array of titles to his name that includes multiple Kunlun Fight and Glory Kickboxing championships.
 Add to that a 2014 Lumpinee Stadium Welterweight belt and you know he deserves the spot here up with the best of the moment.

 With one of the highest win percentages in kickboxing, Giorgio Petrosyan is for many, the poster boy of kickboxing today.
 He is nicknamed The Doctor but The Surgeon might have been a more apt moniker for his precision in the ring and all-rounded ringsmanship.